Degree apprenticeship nursing student smiling in a mock-ward

 The Midwife degree apprenticeship is ideal for those aspiring to become a qualified and NMC registered midwife.
 That includes existing healthcare assistants and support workers working in maternity wards looking to step up to the role.

-Employers, retain your most valuable people or attract new staff.
-Encourage them to grow and develop within your organisation.
-Reinvest your Levy funds to cover the cost of training.
+Employers can reinvest Levy funds to retain your most valuable people or attract new staff, encouraging them to grow and develop within your organisation.

 Why apprenticeships at ARU?